 The 200-acre preserve features more than two miles of accessible linear and loop trails, improved with benches, picnic tables, and a gazebo overlooking the bay.
 Interpretive signs guide visitors through three themed trail sections exploring Flora and Fauna, Native American Heritage, and Pioneer Settlement.

 The end of Pioneer Path, just beyond the gazebo, leads to the shoreline of Tillamook Bay.
 I imagine these stunning views look much like they did thousands of years ago.

 The rain let up for my return hike, leaving the wetlands and woodlands glistening and green in the afterglow.

 I headed north on Hwy.
-101 along the coast, but it wasn’t long before I made my first pullover of the day near Rockaway Beach.
+101 along the Oregon Pacific Coast, but it wasn’t long before I made my first pullover of the day near Rockaway Beach.

 To the south, I could see The Three Graces, a well-known rock formation surrounded by tidal pools.
 The beach and offshore area are accessible during low tides, but visitors should exercise caution when crossing the highway and railroad tracks.

 I stopped for lunch in the seaside town of Manzanita, an artsy, upscale destination frequented by sun-worshipers.

 A simple, yet satisfying order of grilled halibut at the Big Wave Café hit the spot.